rjlee/actual-auto-reconcile/README.md

 ## API-Versioned Images

 Actual Budget's server and `@actual-app/api` should be compatible.
-This project publishes API-specific images so you can pick an image that matches your server:
+This project publishes API‑specific images so you can pick an image that matches your server:

-- Exact pin: `ghcr.io/<owner>/<repo>:api-25.2.1`
+- Exact pin: `ghcr.io/rjlee/actual-auto-reconcile:api-25.2.1`
-- Minor alias: `ghcr.io/<owner>/<repo>:api-25.2`
+- Minor alias: `ghcr.io/rjlee/actual-auto-reconcile:api-25.2`
-- Major alias: `ghcr.io/<owner>/<repo>:api-25`
+- Major alias: `ghcr.io/rjlee/actual-auto-reconcile:api-25`

-The Dockerfile accepts a build arg `ACTUAL_API_VERSION` and the CI builds images for every patch in the last 3 major API lines.
+The Dockerfile accepts a build arg `ACTUAL_API_VERSION` and CI publishes images for the latest patch of the last two API majors (stable only, no nightly/rc/edge).
+Each build also publishes rolling aliases for the minor and major lines.
 Images include labels:

 - `io.actual.api.version` — the `@actual-app/api` version
 - `org.opencontainers.image.revision` — git SHA